open-tenancy/opentenancy_law/topics.md

 We have a whole list of topics that we need help with!
 Please see the current topics below, separated by general tenancy area:

-## repairs relating to:
- - advice on going to court if they won't do the repairs (see https://www.citizensadvice.org.uk/housing/renting-privately/during-your-tenancy/going-to-court-if-your-landlord-wont-do-repairs/)

 ## council tax
 - who can apply